daveRendon/az-service-fabric-service-autoscaling/README.md

 ````
 The Docker container has been uploaded to Docker Hub and referenced in the Service Manifest of the Service Fabric Application.

-## Deploying the sample Application  to the Service Fabric Cluster ##
+## Deploying the sample Application  to the Service Fabric Cluster ## (Only an FYI, no action required to run the sample)
 Navigate to the folder where this Github Repository is cloned to.
 Use GitBash or other tools to deploy the Service Fabric Application.
 - For autoscaling to work, the ServicePackageActivationMode needs to be set to 'Exclusive' (the default mode is 'shared')
 - The autoscale trigger rule and metric name and threshold values need to be specified.
 Refer to https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cluster-resource-manager-autoscaling for details.